Consider a world without vision (or sight). How would you feel? Fearful? Confused? Reticent? Confined?

 For this reason alone, as a leader, you have the responsibility to lift the fog, reduce blurriness, and paint a compelling picture of your organization going forward.
 The same holds true if you are a leader in your field, or lead a project or task force.

-Make 2014 the year you take control of your own vision.
+Make this the year you take control of your own vision.
 Look ahead.
 See into the future.
 Articulate your vision, share your vision, and then, implement a strategy to reach your compelling vision.